Most expats have thought about buying a condo in Thailand at one time or another.

-- Having a gym upstairs is great but will those 10kg dumbbells and two bikes really suffice?
+- Having a gym upstairs is great, but will those 10kg dumbbells and two bikes really suffice?

-2. Are You Buying a Condo Built by Mr O' Rilley?
+3. Are You Buying a Condo Built by Mr O' Rilley?

 If you're a Fawlty Towers fan then you'll be familiar with the building work of the jolly Irish builder in the picture above, Mr O' Riley.

-Even those developer brands touting their work as “European standard” have a lot to answer for, particularly when you take a walk past the site and see the dubious building techniques being employed.
+Even those developer brands touting their work as “European standard” have a lot to answer for, particularly when you take a walk past the site and see the dubious hammer and chisel techniques on display.

 I remember a friend visiting from the UK sometime ago.
 A roofer and plasterer by trade, he was gobsmacked by what he observed on the building site opposite his hotel.

 I don't blame the builders, though.
 In fact, I admire them.

 The majority have no formal building education to speak of, the tools they are given to do the job are inadequate, and their lives are treated with such contempt that when it comes to safety standards and wages it's a wonder they manage to make it from one job to the next.

 Don't get me wrong, nearly all condo buildings stand the test of time (except the one above, of course) in that they don't fall down.

-3. Are You Happy Paying an Inflated Market Rate?
+4. Are You Happy Paying an Inflated Market Rate?

 Every real-estate agent in Thailand will be all over this post telling me that the market is booming and 6% yields on rental properties are common.

-And you know what, they're right.
-If, that is, you are Thai and bought off plan with a heads-up from the developer.
+And you know what, they're right – if, that is, you are Thai and bought off plan with a heads-up from the developer.